type-code/playon-server/README.md

 ```

 **Light** - is Boolean value of player light on (true) or off (false)
-- True - white mode of player.
+- true - white mode of player.
-- False - dark mode of player.
+- false - dark mode of player.

 <br><br><br><br>